 Investing in the Community

-UW Regent Joanne Harrell, ’76, ’79, and her husband, Bruce Harrell, ’80, ’84, a former Seattle City Council member, are known for their dedicated civic engagement and social justice advocacy.
+UW Regent Joanne Harrell, ’76, ’79, and her husband, Seattle Mayor Bruce Harrell, ’80, ’84, are known for their dedicated civic engagement and social justice advocacy.

 “The UW’s commitment to equity and inclusion has to begin with a willingness to invest in programs that drive educational opportunities to develop future leaders and support a healthy economic ecosystem for everyone,” the Harrells say about their decision to support the Consulting and Business Development Center with a $100,000 investment.